 Forgiveness is both beautiful and challenging.
 People might hurt us many times throughout the day, and forgiving isn’t always easy.
-We need to decide whether to meditate on the situation, punish someone or react to this hurt we feel, or set healing in motion by practicing the art of forgiveness.
+We need to decide whether to meditate on the situation, punish someone, react to the hurt we feel, or set healing in motion by practicing the art of forgiveness.
 If we don’t help our children learn the skill of forgiveness, it can open new or deepen previous wounds and bring disconnection into their lives and relationships.
 So, why is it essential to learn to forgive, and how do you teach your child forgiveness?

 Why is Forgiveness Important?